GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: FAR Discrepancy Between Targeted and GWTC -4 Searches

+The \ac{FAR} of GW231109\_235456 differs notably between our sub-threshold search and the standard \ac{GWTC}-4 analyses.
+While \ac{GWTC}-4 lists it as a sub-threshold candidate with a \ac{FAR} of 631 per year in the GstLAL pipeline~\citep{gwtc4}, our targeted search finds a substantially lower \ac{FAR}.
+This discrepancy can be partly attributed to differences in the prior volumes over the \ac{DNS} mass range.

-The \ac{GWTC}-4 catalog reports GW231109\_235456 \citep{gwtc4} as a sub-threshold candidate with a \ac{FAR} of 631 per year in the GstLAL pipeline \citep{gwtc4}.
-We re-ranked the GstLAL candidates from \ac{GWTC}-4 using the \ac{DNS} population model incorporated into the GstLAL stellar-mass template bank.
-Under this model, GW231109\_235456 is identified as the highest-ranked trigger, with a \ac{FAR} of 0.0084 per year and a \ac{FAP} of $0.0045$ (corresponding to $\sim 2.8 \sigma$ under a Gaussian approximation).
-No additional candidates attained comparable significance in this re-ranking.
-Both the re-ranked results of the standard search and the targeted analysis consistently indicate that GW231109\_235456 attains non-negligible significance under the \ac{DNS} population prior.
+To compare the searches consistently, we re-rank the GstLAL triggers from \ac{GWTC}-4 using the \ac{DNS} population model described in Sec.~\ref{sec:population}, incorporated into the GstLAL stellar-mass bank to match background assumptions.
+Under this re-ranking, GW231109\_235456 remains the highest-ranked trigger, with a \ac{FAR} of 1 per 130 years and a \ac{FAP} of 0.0045, corresponding to $\sim 2.8\sigma$ under a Gaussian approximation.
+The residual \ac{FAR} discrepancy between the re-ranked and \ac{GWTC}-4 results is $\sim 10^{-5}$.
+Importantly, both the targeted search and the re-ranked stellar-mass analysis consistently indicate that GW231109\_235456 attains non-negligible significance under the \ac{DNS} mass prior.

-In the GstLAL ranking statistic, detection significance is evaluated as the ratio of a signal-weighted likelihood to a noise-weighted likelihood.
-The mass model, representing the primary distinction between \ac{GWTC}-4 and the re-rank, contributes only to the signal-weighted term.
-The noise background can thus be considered effectively unchanged, and the observed reduction in \ac{FAR} can be attributed predominantly to the difference in signal volume from the prior.
-To account for the \ac{FAR} shift, of order $\sim 10^{-5}$, we estimate the ratio of the corresponding prior volumes, yielding:
+Next, we compare the prior volumes between the re-ranked and \ac{GWTC}-4 analyses.
+In the GstLAL ranking statistic, detection significance is evaluated as the ratio of the signal-weighted likelihood to the noise-weighted likelihood~\cite{Tsukada:2023edh}.
+The mass model, which constitutes the primary difference between the re-rank and \ac{GWTC}-4, contributes only to the signal-weighted term.
+Consequently, we can estimate the prior volumes by integrating over the signal volume defined by the mass model, assuming the noise background remains effectively unchanged.
+The observed reduction in \ac{FAR} can thus be attributed predominantly to the increase in signal volume:

+The first term (left) represents the volume of the power-law mass model—the mass prior used in the \ac{GWTC}-4 search, as described in Sec.~\ref{sec:search_design}—integrated over the \ac{DNS} mass range $[1.1, 2.1]~M_\odot$ (Sec.~\ref{sec:param_space}).
+Here, $P(t_k, \rho \mid H_{\mathrm{power-law}})$ denotes the mass weighting of the power-law model for each template $t_k$ at \ac{SNR} $\rho$~\citep{Fong2018}, $H_D$ is the horizon distance of template $t_k$, and $dV_{t_k}$ is the corresponding volume element of the template.
+The denominator, obtained by integrating over the full template-bank parameter space, serves as a normalization factor representing the total prior volume.